 - 1. A panel of referees will scrutinize the robots before the start of the tournament and at other times during the competition to ensure that they meet the constraints described in these rules. - 2.
 Using a robot similar to another team's robot from a previous year or the current year is illegal. - 3.
-The team's responsibility is to have their robot re-inspected if modified at any time during the tournament. - 4.
-Students will be asked to explain their robot's operation to verify that its construction and programming are their own work. - 5.
+The team's responsibility is to have their robot re-inspected if modified at any time during the tournament.

+- 4. Students will be asked to explain their robot's operation to verify that its construction and programming are their own work. - 5.
 Students will be asked about their preparation efforts.
 The RoboCupJunior Rescue Committee may request them to answer surveys and participate in videotaped interviews for research purposes. - 6.
 All teams must complete a web form before the competition to allow referees to prepare better for the interviews.
 The RoboCupJunior Rescue Committee will provide instructions on submitting the form to the teams at least 4 weeks before the competition. - 7.
-All teams must submit their Technical Description Paper (TDP) before the competition.
-The TDP is a public document that will be shared with the community.
-A template for the TDP and rubrics are available on the RoboCupJunior Official website. - 8.
 All teams have to submit their source code before the competition.
 The organizers will not share the source code with other teams without the team's permission.
-The organizers will request permission at the registration. - 9.
-All teams must submit their Engineering Journal before the competition.
-The organizers will not share the journals with other teams without the team's permission.
 The organizers will request permission at the registration.
-A guide for the Engineering Journal format and rubrics are available on the RoboCupJunior Official website.